-• Purpose: To preserve and promote a full range of agricultural uses and retain land for that use.

-- Primary Goal: To prevent conversion of land identified as a valuable agricultural resource to uses that are not consistent with agriculture while optimizing agricultural production.
+- Purpose: To preserve and promote a full range of agricultural uses and retain land for that use. - Primary Goal: To prevent conversion of land identified as a valuable agricultural resource to uses that are not consistent with agriculture while optimizing agricultural production.
 Also, to encourage livestock and other agricultural uses in areas where soil and other conditions are best suited to these agricultural pursuits. - Preferred Housing Density: Non-farm residential or seasonal development could be accommodated at a density rate of one unit per 10 acres.
 Existing lots of record could be exempt from this provision.
-A minimum lot size of five acres will be required.
-The town would consider proposals for conservation or cluster land division design in these areas. - Preferred Use: Land for livestock production, cash cropping, and specialty farming.
+A minimum lot size of two acres will be required.
+The town would consider proposals for conservation or cluster land division design (refer to Appendix A) in these areas. - Preferred Use: Land for livestock production, cash cropping, and specialty farming.
 All agricultural uses regardless of size. - Discouraged Uses: The AR classification is not intended to be applied near moderately to densely populated areas.

-Agriculture and Woodland Transition (AWT)
+Agricultural and Woodland Transition (AWT)

-- Purpose: To accommodate agricultural uses and woodlands but also allow for land use change or "transition" within these areas driven primarily by market forces or land sale trends. - Primary Goal: To allow landowners the opportunity to respond to economic trends and market conditions while maintaining land in agriculture or woodland as the current primary use. - Preferred Housing Density: A minimum lot size of five acres will be required.
-The town would consider proposals for conservation or cluster land division design in these areas. - Preferred Use: Areas of possible farming or forestry operation expansions, but with consideration given to potential conflicts with residential use.
-Areas where farms are transitioning to more subsistence forms, to recreational use, to hobby farms, or to secondary farming operations.
-Areas where the conversion of productive agricultural land or woodland to some non-productive residential, commercial, or industrial uses are recognized. - Discouraged Uses: Non-farm development that places undo strain on existing public services such as roads and support services.
+• Purpose: To accommodate agricultural uses and woodlands but also allow for land use change or "transition" within these areas driven primarily by market forces or land sale trends.

+- Primary Goal: To allow landowners the opportunity to respond to economic trends and market conditions while maintaining land in agriculture or woodland as the current primary use. - Preferred Housing Density: A maximum density of one unit per acre, and minimum lot size requirement of two acres.
+Smaller lots could be allowed with conservation or cluster land division design (refer to Appendix A). - Preferred Use: Areas of possible farming or forestry operation expansions, but with consideration given to potential conflicts with residential use.
+Areas where farms are transitioning to more subsistence forms, to recreational use, to hobby farms, or secondary farming operations.
+Areas where the conversion of productive agricultural land or woodland to some non-productive residential, commercial, or industrial uses are recognized. - Discouraged Uses: Non-farm development that is not clustered or places undue strain on existing public services such as roads and support services.